HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/mcp/endpoints_and_security.md

 Readiness is domain-aware: checks run only for enabled domains, passes when at least one enabled domain is healthy, and fails only when no enabled domain is healthy or when no domains are enabled.

-## Security considerations

-Apply these security practices in customer environments:

-1. Restrict endpoint exposure to trusted networks.
-2. Route endpoint access through approved ingress or reverse proxy controls.
-3. Keep TLS and certificate management aligned with your platform standards.
-4. Monitor logs for repeated unauthorized access attempts or malformed request patterns.

-## Related IQ endpoints

-IQ interface and request processing also depend on IQ service endpoints, including WebSocket communication paths used by the chat experience.

-When troubleshooting end-to-end behavior, validate both:

-1. IQ endpoint connectivity.
-2. MCP endpoint connectivity.

 ## Response behavior

 MCP tool responses are TOON-encoded for JSON payloads when encoder support is available.
 If encoding is unavailable, the server falls back to JSON text responses.

 TOON output is designed to be more compact than plain JSON, which can help reduce token usage in LLM-driven workflows.

-## Session and request behavior

-MCP request handling is designed for stateless processing patterns.

-Operational implications:

-- Avoid assuming sticky-session behavior for MCP requests.
-- Validate load balancer and pod-routing behavior in multi-replica environments.
-- Use observability data to identify latency and failure patterns per service instance.

 ## Validation checks